Doubly linked list header.

 - Returns

-true if the entry is in the list, false otherwise.
+true if the entry is in a list, false otherwise.

 ◆ list_is_empty()